 And let's not forget the BFG of the setting, a shoulder-mounted version that can fire molten-hot pearls covered in magical napalm.

 Actual standard projectile handguns were introduced recently in the form of "prayer pieces."
 In typical Exalted fashion, they are made of gold and fire golden bullets that are propelled by the faith generated from miniature shrines engraved on the barrel.

 A rather clear case of Guns Are Worthless, too.
-Whatever assorted "firearms" of the setting can do, arrows can do just as good or better, especially considering there are arrow-tips with almost every projectile type aviable for guns.
-And in hands of namesake Exalted, soon enough toothbrush and nuclear bomb become equally deadly.
+Whatever assorted "firearms" of the setting can do, arrows can do just as good or better, especially considering there are arrow-tips with almost every projectile type avialable for guns.
+And in the hands of one of the namesake Exalted, soon enough a toothbrush and a nuclear bomb become equally deadly.

 Averted in Warhammer: The Empire and the Dwarfs (especially the Dwarfs) make extensive use of handguns, pistols, cannons, mortars, volley guns, and recently, rockets.
 Oh, and steam-powered tanks and helicopters.
 Let's not forget the Skaven, who wield sniper rifles, flamethrowers, GatlingRatling guns, laser cannons and... a nuke.
 A lot of which hilariously backfires.
 However the Knights of Bretonnia have Fantasy Gun Control in their own kingdom.
 The whole nobility = lancing people down in 5th edition, in 6th seems to just be pique.
 In fact, they have Fantasy Gun Control in Bretonnia so hard some knights have magical protection from guns just because they hate them so much.